billyzs/letterCraze/README.md

     Word Submission

 ###Puzzle Levels
 You are only allowed to submit 'MaxWords' number of words in puzzle levels However, you gain points based on how low the letter frequency is for each Tile you select, and based on the length of the word.

 You can only submit words of length 3 or greater.

 ###Lightning Levels
 A timer will tick down as you play a lightning level, you cannot submit any words after the timer runs out.

 You can only submit words of length 3 or greater.

-###Theme Levels
+##Theme Levels
-    Theme Levels have a dictionary that corresponds to the Theme.
+Theme Levels have a unique dictionary that corresponds to the Theme.

-    Each theme level has a predetermined number of words, you need to all of the words to achieve 3 stars.
+Each theme level has a predetermined number of words, you need to submit all of the words to achieve 3 stars.

 Tiles do not randomly refill after they have been emptied from a word submission

 ## Builder